haywirelabs/hwl/resumes/resumeTech.md

 * Decision-maker regarding product design and development processes
 * Interact with company stakeholders to define business requirements for purposes of implementation into feature development
-* Manage internal and external design and development resources to develop multiple ongoing initiatives ** Contracts
+* Manage internal and external design and development resources to develop multiple ongoing initiatives
+    * Contracts

 _Achievements_

 * Infrastructure for a new business entity
-* Identification and Documentation of product needs and dependencies
+* Identification and documentation of product needs and dependencies
-* Product Integration across functional components
+* Product integration across functional components
-* Product Launch and cadence production
+* Product launch and cadence production
 * Javascript Single Page Applications (SPA) in the enterprise environment

 **Senior Software Engineer**